bscod27/big-man-betweenness/README.md

 ## Reproducibility
 For those seeking to reproduce our work, we recommend the following:
-- Download/install the specific version of `R` and required packages outlined in `requirements.txt`
+- Install the specific version of `R` and required packages outlined in `requirements.txt`
 - Clone a remote copy of the repository to your local machine and navigate to the root directory:

 ```
 git clone https://github.com/bscod27/big-man-betweenness.git
 cd big-man-betweenness.git
 ```

-- Pull the competition [data](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/data) and store in the `data` folder
+- Download, unzip, and store the competition [files](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/data) in the `data` folder
 - Execute the scripts detailed below

 ## Scripts